iamsubingyawali/encryptstego/README.md

 pip install -r requirements.txt
 ```

 After all the dependencies are installed, just run the main file using the command below.
-The program GUI should open.
+But when the application runs, a error may be displayed on Linux or Mac environments.
+This is because the program was primarily written for Windows OS.
+So, before running the file, open the **encryptstego.py** file and comment the line **from ctypes import windll** on line 7.
+Also set the value of **windows** variable to **False** on Line 21.
+Making these changes, save the file and run the program using command below.
+The GUI window should open.

 ```sh
 python encryptstego.py